ShalaQweghen/py_scrabble_gui/README.md

 Computer goes through permutations of letters on its rack and picks the valid move with the most points.
 A turn for computer takes about 1 minute 30 seconds (on i5 1.6 GHz with 8 GB RAM) depending on the computer.

 ### Save a game

 If a game is saved during a LAN multiplayer game, it can be later loaded as a normal multiplayer game on a single machine.

+### Multiplayer on LAN

+It is better to start a LAN game on a trusted network like a home or work network because security settings might prevent remote access.

+If a players on an OS X machine wants to join a game on LAN, it is recommended to increase the size of open files.
+The limit is 256 on new versions and it will cause `OSError: [Errno 24] Too many open files` because _Join a LAN Game_ uses threads to scan all the available IP's on LAN.
+In order to increase the limit, use `ulimit -n <new_limit>`.
+Anything above 300 should suffice.

 ## Screenshots